-Ganendra specializes in Asian Contemporary and Modern Art, with particular focus on emerging regions.
-Experienced in advising arts organizations and individual collectors in building, maintaining and appraising museum quality collections, she works closely with clients to formulate thoughtful strategies for the disposition of entire collections or single works of art.
-Her expertise extends to representing clients at auctions, in the salesrooms and in private treaty sales.
+Shalini Ganendra specialises in Asian Contemporary and Modern Art, with particular focus on emerging regions, and artists connected to Asia.
+With over 20 years of experience advising arts organizations and individuals, she works closely with clients to formulate thoughtful strategies for entire collections or single works of art; to build, maintain and appraise museum quality collections; and to connect collections with institutions.
+Her expertise also extends to representing clients at auctions, in the salesrooms and in private treaty sales, to negotiate terms and discounts.

 Asia Design Forum 2014, Singapore, Speaker:Designing to Save the Art Experience